 What are the benefits for a victim of crime or anti-social behaviour?

-RJ often improves victim satisfaction levels by them having a say in the way a crime or incident is dealt with.
+RJ often improves victim satisfaction levels by enabling them to have a say in the way a crime or incident is dealt with.
 Victims are empowered and are able to suggest how the offender can acknowledge the impact of their actions and make up for some of the harm caused by their behaviour.

 Evaluation found that 85% of victims that participated in the conferencing method of RJ were satisfied with the experience.
-The Government (MoJ) fully accepts these findings and so supports a face to face meeting being the aim of RJ intervention, but with a suitable alternative being used where the meeting is against the wishes of the participants or is not safe.
+The MoJ fully accepts these findings and so supports a face-to-face meeting being the aim of RJ intervention, but with a suitable alternative being used where the meeting is against the wishes of the participants or is not safe.

 What are the benefits for a local community?

-Ensuring that the wider community has a direct voice to explain the impact behaviour has had on the local area, and to help inform the outcome agreement.
+RJ ensures the wider community has a direct voice to explain the impact an offender’s behaviour has had on the local area, and to help inform the outcome.

 Without formal criminal justice sanctions, there may continue to be repeat incidents of the same issue if victims and offenders have not resolved their differences.
-An RJ process at an early stage can prevent minor incidents becoming a major event.
+An RJ process at an early stage can prevent minor incidents becoming more serious.

 What are the benefits for an offender of crime or perpetrator of anti-social behaviour?

-Offenders are more likely to appreciate the effect of their behaviour in a face to face conference with a victim (or other stakeholders) with the likelihood of the victim offering honest and emotional comment.
+Offenders are more likely to appreciate the effect of their behaviour in a face-to-face conference in which the victim offers honest and emotional comment.

 The evaluation mentioned above also estimated a 14% reduction in re-offending.
-Using RJ for low-level crime and/or anti-social behaviour means that first time offenders are not criminalised for a one-off event, which if going through the formal criminal justice system would result in a criminal record that could affect their ability for future employment.
+Using RJ for low-level crime and/or anti-social behaviour means that first time offenders are not criminalised for a one-off event, which if going through the formal criminal justice system would result in a criminal record that could affect their chances of future employment.

-RJ has been shown to provide value for money for the criminal justice system as a whole, it saves £9 on criminal justice processes for every £1 spent on RJ (Restorative Justice Council, 2011).
+RJ has been shown to provide value for money for the criminal justice system, saving £9 on criminal justice processes for every £1 spent on RJ (Restorative Justice Council, 2011).